YipengHu/label-reg/README.md

 * [**3.
 Try with Your Own Image-Label Data**](#section3)
 * [**4.
 Weakly-Supervised Registration Revisited**](#section4)

-Using the code from this tutorial, one should be able to re-produce the entire method from training to inference and, possibly (with a bit linking-up with a GUI of choice), to deploy the learned model for some real-time surgical guidance!
+Using this code, one should be able to re-produce the entire method from training to inference and, possibly (with a bit linking-up with a GUI of choice), to deploy the learned model for some real-time surgical guidance!

 ## <a name="section1"></a>1 Multimodal Image Registration